prashantpalikhe/nuxt-ssr-lit/README.md

 });
 ```

 That's it!
-Now all the Lit elements prefixed with `acme-` will be Server-Side Rendered.
+Now all the Lit elements prefixed with `acme-` will be server-side rendered.
 If there are any other custom elements in the project they will be client-side rendered.

 ## 👨‍💻 Development

 - Run `npm run dev:prepare` to generate type stubs.
 - Use `npm run dev` to start [playground](./playground) in development mode.

 ## Common issues